-Adjustments as a result of the restatements described above, collectively referred to as the Original Restatement, for years ended December 28, 2003 and December 29, 2002 resulted in a reduction in previously reported net income of \$0.5 million and \$0.4 million, respectively.
+Adjustments as a result of the restatements described above, collectively referred to as the Restatements, for years ended December 28, 2003 and December 29, 2002 resulted in a reduction in previously reported net income of \$0.5 million and \$0.4 million, respectively.
 Basic and diluted income per share for the year ended December 28, 2003 was reduced by \$0.04 and \$0.03, respectively.
 Basic and diluted income per share for the year ended December 29, 2002 was reduced by \$0.02 per share.
-In addition, as a result of the Original Restatement, retained earnings was reduced by \$2.5 million and \$2.0 million as of December 28, 2003 and December 29, 2002, respectively.
-Also, as a result of the cumulative effect of the Original Restatement of periods prior to 2002, the cumulative effect was to reduce opening retained earnings as of December 30, 2001 by \$1.7 million.
+In addition, as a result of the Restatements, retained earnings was reduced by \$2.5 million and \$2.0 million as of December 28, 2003 and December 29, 2002, respectively.
+Also, as a result of the cumulative effect of the Restatements of periods prior to 2002, the cumulative effect was to reduce opening retained earnings as of December 30, 2001 by \$1.7 million.
+For a discussion of the individual adjustments made as a result of the Restatements, see "Item 8.
+Financial Statements - Note 2.
+Restatements" (Years ended December 28, 2003 and December 29, 2002.)

 The following discussion and analysis provides information which management believes is relevant to an assessment and understanding of our consolidated results of operations and financial condition.
 This discussion contains forward-looking statements that involve risks and uncertainties.
-Our actual results may differ materially from those anticipated in these forward-looking statements as a result of numerous factors including, but not limited to, those described below under "Risks Related to Our High Level of

-Indebtedness, Risks Related to Our Business and Industry and Forward-Looking Statements."
+Our actual results may differ materially from those anticipated in these forward-looking statements as a result of numerous factors including, but not limited to, those described below under "Risks Related to Our High Level of Indebtedness, Risks Related to Our Business and Industry and Forward-Looking Statements."
 The discussion should be read in conjunction with the consolidated financial statements and notes thereto.